 You power your trial on signal others cannot resolve, and shrink the cohort it takes to read out.

-SiMSen-Seq detects variants below 0.001% VAF, so an MRD endpoint reaches significance on earlier, smaller signal.
+Tracking 20 to 30 variants, SiMSen-Seq reaches MRD sensitivity around 0.001% VAF, so an MRD endpoint reaches significance on earlier, smaller signal.
 That is fewer patients to a readable result, and a faster path to a go or no-go.

 When the surrogate endpoint moves months before imaging does, adaptive designs get the evidence to drop a losing arm sooner.
 The cost saving is not a discount on a per-sample price; it is arm-level, from running a tighter, faster trial.